Where to Stay in Jacksonville – A Guide to the Bold New City of the South

 Jacksonville has a subtropical climate.
 Summers (June to September) are hot, humid, and oppressive, with high temperatures reaching the mid-80s ºF ( around 29ºC).
 Winters are mild, with low temperatures that almost never drop below 52ºF (12ºC).
 The best times to visit Jacksonville are from the end of March to the end of May and from October to November, when temperatures are comfortable.
 Summers are great for a beach holiday.

 The main means of public transportation in Jacksonville is the Skyway, an elevated monorail system with two lines covering the Downtown area.
 To move to other areas of Jax, you can use buses, taxis, or mobile apps like Lyft or Uber.
 That said, in order to reach the outlying districts and natural-historic attractions around Jax, you really should consider a car rental during your stay.
 You can rent a cheap car here.

-One of the best areas to stay in Jacksonville is Downtown, thanks to its location and wide availability of accommodation.
+The best area to stay in Jacksonville is Downtown, thanks to its location and wide availability of accommodation.
 See accommodation in Downtown Jacksonville.

 Hyatt Place Jacksonville St. Johns Town Center features a restaurant, outdoor swimming pool, a fitness center, and a bar in Jacksonville.
 With a shared lounge, the 3-star hotel has air-conditioned rooms with free WiFi, each with a private bathroom.
 The accommodation provides a 24-hour front desk and luggage storage space for guests.